 Child labor laws protect teens under age 18 from working too long, too late, too early, or in certain dangerous jobs.
-The table below shows the hours Illinois teens may work.
+The table below shows the hours Utah teens may work.
 (Some school districts may have rules that restrict hours even more.
 Also, some of the rules may not apply to teens in work experience education programs.)
 Farm jobs have different work hour rules for teens under age 16.

-WORK HOURS FOR ILLINOIS TEENS Allowed Ages 14 and 15 Ages 16 and 17 Work Hours 7 a.m7 p.m., from Labor Day to June 1.
-When attendance at school is not required.
-7 a.m9 p.m., from June 1 to Labor Day No limits.
-The most hours you can work when school is in session 18 hours a week, but not more than: 3 hours a day on school days, including Fridays.
-8 hours a day on Saturday, Sunday, and holidays.
-No hour restrictions.
-The most hours you can work when school is not in session 40 hours a week 8 hours a day 6 days a week No time limitations.
+WORK HOURS FOR UTAH TEENS Allowed Ages 14 and 15 Ages 16 and 17 Work Hours 7 a.m7 p.m., from Labor Day to June 1 When attendance at school is not required.
+7 a.m9 p.m., from June 1 to Labor Day No limits The most hours you can work when school is in session 18 hours a week but not more than: 3 hours a day on school days 8 hours a day on Saturdays, Sundays, and holidays No hour restrictions The most hours you can work when school is not in session 40 hours a week 8 hours a day No time limitations